 10.39.3.4 Initialization configuration

-The channel used for transmissions during the initialization phase is macMmsNbInitChannel.
+The channel list used for transmissions during the initialization phase is macMmsNbInitChannelList.

 The macMmsNbInitSlotDuration attribute specifies the initialization slot duration.
 The value might be changed by the next higher layer prior to use or via the messages exchanged on the initialization channel, i.e., Advertising Poll Compact frame or Public Advertising Poll Compact frame.